The Connection Between Corporate Culture and Risk Management

 Leadership's Role in Shaping a Risk-Conscious Culture

 Leadership plays a pivotal role in cultivating a corporate culture that prioritizes risk management.
-The attitudes and behaviors of a company's leaders—the "tone at the top"—are often emulated throughout the organization.
+The attitudes and behaviors of a company's leaders, the "tone at the top," are often emulated throughout the organization.
 Leaders must not only advocate for ERM principles but also embody them.
-Their commitment to risk management is observed and mimicked, setting standards for behavior and decision-making that resonate across all business levels.
-When leaders actively engage in risk discussions, acknowledge uncertainties, and involve themselves in ERM best practices, they send a clear message: risk management is integral to the company's values and operations.
+Their commitment to risk management is observed and emulated, setting standards for behavior and decision-making that resonate across all levels of the business.
+When leaders actively engage in risk discussions, acknowledge uncertainties, and adopt ERM best practices, they send a clear message: risk management is integral to the company's values and operations.

 Implementing a Risk-Aware Corporate Culture